Your Users Are Becoming Agents

 And now, a single input field is doing more work than entire product teams used to.

-Agents powered by AI are shifting how we interact with software.
+Agents powered by AI are shifting how we interact with software and the implications for AI and product design run deeper than most teams have caught up with.
 Instead of:

 Open app -> Find feature -> Fill form -> Confirm -> Switch app